HeardLibrary/digital-scholarship/lod/serializations.md

 ![graphical diagram](../images/w3c-validator-diagram.png)

-By using one of the
+By using one of the converter tools to convert an RDF serialization to XML, then the W3C Validator, it's possible to generate a diagram for any serialization.

+#
 ----
 Revised 2019-01-14